dg9vh/DG9VH-Dashboard-for-G4KLX-Software/README.md

 ----------------------------------
 You can reach me by e-mail (see above) or via D-Star (DG9VH), regularly in "DCS001 C", "DCS002 S" or "XRF232 A" xreflector-room.
-You could also call me directly in D-Star via CCS7-Number: (262) 5094
+You could also call me directly in D-Star via CCS7-Number: (262) 5094.
+You'll find me also in DMR+-network.

 Comments and constructive ideas wellcome!